csswizardry/csswizardry.github.com/_posts/2011-11-02-sam-penrose-design-process-and-write-up.md

 wordpress_id: 3318
 categories:
 - Web Development
-tag:
-- Content-out
-- Mobile first
+tags:
-- Progressive Enhancement
+  - CSS
-- Responsive web design
+  - HTML
-- sampenrose.co.uk
+  - Mobile
 ---

 Last weekend, one of my best friends [Sam](http://twitter.com/sam_penrose) and I had a hack-weekend.
 One weekend of non-stop design and build.
 It was a pretty brutal affair considering we were only making a tiny portfolio site; a weekend of 4am nights, junk food, beer and dangerous amounts of Red Bull.